notverymoe/rpg_girl_terrain/readme.md

 # Building from Source

-On linux install OpenScad and run `./generate_all.sh`, all output files should be in the "out/" directory.

-Windows/MacOSX build scripts havent't been written, but you can open files under `src/sample/` in OpenScad and manually export them.
+You will need to install OpenScad.

 Eventually we will create releases containing all the basic files.

+### Linux

+Run `./scripts/generate_all.sh` to invoke openscad for each `src/sample` file, all files output will be written to `out/` under the subdirectory it was originally oranized by.

+The meshes generated will have some [degenerate faces](known_issues.md#BF_COLLINEAR), thus far they haven't caused issues but you can cleanup the files using the `admesh` tool.
+Run `./scripts/fix_all.sh` to process each file with admesh and replace the file in-place with the fixed mesh.

+### Windows/MacOSX

+Build scripts havent't been written for this system, but you can open files under `src/sample/` in OpenScad and manually export them.

 # Usage